Bloomberg Markets magazine.

 Engineers configured the server cabinets to separate cold air that cools the servers from hot air the computers discharge.
-SunGard’s financial system unit is consolidating 25 centers into just 5, for net savings of $5 million over 5 years and an annual reduction of almost 1,000 metric tons of CO2, Whisnant says.
+SunGard’s financial system unit is consolidating 25 centers into just 5, for net savings of $5 million over 5 years.
+That’s and an annual reduction for cooling computers of almost 1,000 metric tons of CO2, Whisnant says.

-Despite the improvements, SunGard’s greenhouse gas emissions rose 6 percent in 2009 from a year earlier as business grew.
-It avoided $3.8 million in operating costs it would have paid had it not made the changes, KKR says on its website.
+Despite the improvements, SunGard’s greenhouse gas emissions rose 6 percent in 2009.
+All from a year earlier as business grew.
+It avoided $3.8 million in operating costs.
+All that would have paid had it not made the changes, KKR says on its website.

-Reporting costs that a company avoided or CO2 that it would have emitted isn’t the same as making actual reductions, says Kim Sheehan, a University of Oregon advertising professor and a founder of Greenwashing Index, which evaluates environmental claims.
+Reporting costs that a company avoided CO2.
+For that it would have emitted isn’t the same as making actual reductions, says Kim Sheehan.
+For Kim is a University of Oregon advertising professor and a founder of Greenwashing Index.
+One which evaluates environmental claims.
 KKR may be touting more than it’s delivering, she says.